kaiser-rpg/KaiserRPG.github.io/pages/rule/mana/conjure/ritual_conjuration.md

 ---
-title: Conjuration Ritual
+title: Conjuration Totem
-permalink: rule_conjure_ritual.html
+permalink: rule_conjure_totem.html
 ---

 As mentioned in the Conjuring Intention, you must perform a ritual to either summon, control, or banish a creature from Beyond the Veil.